 If getting a super-sharp, cat-eye line is your life ambition, then know, like most things, having the right equipment will certainly help!

-While it's not the company's first foray into eyeliner, Pro Tip is Glossier's debut liquid iteration which launched only yesterday, and according to reports, it's everything a gal might want in a liquid liner.
+While it's not the company's first foray into eyeliner, Pro Tip is Glossier's debut liquid iteration and according to reports, it's everything a gal might want in a liquid liner.

 A pen liner with an inky brush-tip designed with flexible fibres that hug the curve of the lash line, it delivers a pigmented yet buildable formula dries quickly so it’s smudge-resistant and stays put for up to 12 hours!

 Top Pro Tip: With the pen, try extending your bottom lash upwards, flicking it towards the end of your brow.
 Once you have the rough shape, you can always make it bolder by going back over with a liquid liner.